As thoughts and feelings are interconnected, the way you think about anything is how you feel about it.

-Our thoughts are a catalyst to building feelings of anger, fear, sadness etc. Yet, what some don’t realise is we do have a choice over our thoughts, but only when one is in control of them.
+Your thoughts are catalyst to building feelings of anger, fear or sadness, etc. Yet, what some don’t realise is you have a choice over your thoughts, but only when you are in control of them.

-There are many types of meditation you can try, that don’t always involve sitting on the floor in lotus position, and there will always be a type to suit the person: chanting, breath-work, visualisation, trance etc.
+There are many types of meditation to try, and they don’t all involve sitting on the floor in the lotus position.
+There is a type to suit the person: chanting, breath-work, visualisation, trance, etc.

-You don’t have to stay in doors either, you can do a walking meditation, where you externalise your awareness and really focus on everything around you, e.g.: your feet on the grass as you walk or the trees and clouds in the sky above you.
+You don’t have to stay in doors either.
+You can do a walking meditation where you externalise your awareness and focus on everything around you. e.g.: your feet on the grass as you walk or the trees and clouds in the sky above you.

 Unlike in relaxation, you don’t want to fall asleep in meditation.
 This is the time to control a busy mind; if you fall asleep, you lose that opportunity.

 When you first sit down to meditate, you will find the world and his wife have taken up residence in your mind, all fighting to say their bit.
 And your ego will put up a fight to stay in control.

 This is entirely normal, albeit somewhat frustrating.
 And, just like turbulence on a plane, when you push through you eventually climb above it… then, all becomes calm, smooth and serene.

 A regular meditation practise is essential if you want to reap the full benefits because, as with anything in life, good things don’t happen overnight.
 Great things take time to develop.